aws-samples/serverless-store-finder/README.md

 ```
 sam deploy --guided
 ```
-When prompted enter the details chosen for your environment:
+When prompted enter the details chosen for your environment (you can keep the remainder as defaults):
 ```
 Setting default arguments for 'sam deploy'
 =========================================
-Stack Name [sam-app]: <Your "core" stack name>
+Stack Name [sam-app]: <Your Store Finder "Core" Amazon CloudFormation stack name>
 AWS Region [eu-west-1]: <Your AWS Region>
-Parameter storeFinderFrontendS3BucketName []: <Your unique bucket name>
+Parameter storeFinderFrontendS3BucketName []: <Your unique Amazon S3 bucket name for front-end files hosting>
 ```
 3. Confirm that the `Successfully created/updated stack` message is shown.
 Populate the missing Amazon Location Service and Amazon Cognito details in the `.env.local` file with details from the outputs of the deployed Amazon CloudFormation stack.
 ```
 VITE_AWS_REGION=<You AWS Region>
-VITE_AMAZON_COGNITO_IDENTITY_POOL_ID=<storeFinderAmazonCognitoIdentityPoolName from Amazon CloudFormation Stack output>
+VITE_AMAZON_COGNITO_IDENTITY_POOL_ID=<storeFinderAmazonCognitoIdentityPoolName from the Store Finder "Core" Amazon CloudFormation stack output>
-VITE_AMAZON_LOCATION_SERVICE_MAP=<storeFinderAmazonLocationServiceMapName from Amazon CloudFormation Stack output>
+VITE_AMAZON_LOCATION_SERVICE_MAP=<storeFinderAmazonLocationServiceMapName from the Store Finder "Core" Amazon CloudFormation stack output>
-VITE_AMAZON_LOCATION_SERVICE_PLACES_INDEX=<storeFinderAmazonLocationServicePlaceIndexName from Amazon CloudFormation Stack output>
+VITE_AMAZON_LOCATION_SERVICE_PLACES_INDEX=<storeFinderAmazonLocationServicePlaceIndexName from the Store Finder "Core" Amazon CloudFormation stack output>
 ```

 ### Store Finder - API Pattern 1

 1. Navigate to the `sam/api-pattern1` directory on your local machine.
 Run `sam build` to build the application ready for deployment.
+Confirm that the `Build Succeeded` message is shown before continuing.
 ```
 cd ../api-pattern1
 sam build
 ```
-Confirm that the `Build Succeeded` message is shown before continuing.
 2. Run `sam deploy --guided`, providing your environment-specific parameters.
 ```
 sam deploy --guided
 ```
-When prompted enter the details chosen for your environment:
+When prompted enter the details chosen for your environment (you can keep the remainder as defaults):
 ```
 Setting default arguments for 'sam deploy'
 =========================================
-Stack Name [sam-app]: <Your API1 stack name>
+Stack Name [sam-app]: <Your Store Finder "API1" Amazon CloudFormation stack name>
 AWS Region [eu-west-1]: <Your AWS Region>
-Parameter storeFinderCoreCloudFormationStackName []: <Name of the Store Finder "Core" stack>
+Parameter storeFinderCoreCloudFormationStackName []: <Name of the Store Finder "Core" Amazon CloudFormation stack name>
 ```
 3. Confirm that the `Successfully created/updated stack` message is shown.
 Populate the missing API1 endpoint value in the `.env.local` file with details from the outputs of the deployed Amazon CloudFormation stack.
 ```
-VITE_APIGATEWAY_ENDPOINT_API1=<storeFinderAPIGatewayEndpoint from Amazon CloudFormation Stack output>
+VITE_APIGATEWAY_ENDPOINT_API1=<storeFinderAPIGatewayEndpoint from the Store Finder "API1" Amazon CloudFormation stack output>
 ```
 > The Pattern 1 AWS SAM template houses an [AWS Lambda custom resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html) that will automatically load the stores data from the `stores.json` file.
+No further action is required, and API1 is now ready.

 ### Store Finder - API Pattern 2

 1. Navigate to the `sam/api-pattern2` directory on your local machine.
 Run `sam build` to build the application ready for deployment.
+Confirm that the `Build Succeeded` message is shown before continuing.
 ```
 cd ../api-pattern2
 sam build
 ```
-Confirm that the `Build Succeeded` message is shown before continuing.
 2. Run `sam deploy --guided`, providing your environment-specific parameters.
 ```
 sam deploy --guided
 ```
-When prompted enter the details chosen for your environment:
+When prompted enter the details chosen for your environment (you can keep the remainder as defaults):
 ```
 Setting default arguments for 'sam deploy'
 =========================================
-Stack Name [sam-app]: <Your API2 stack name>
+Stack Name [sam-app]: <Your Store Finder "API2" Amazon CloudFormation stack name>
 AWS Region [eu-west-1]: <Your AWS Region>
-Parameter storeFinderCoreCloudFormationStackName []: <Name of the Store Finder "Core" stack>
+Parameter storeFinderCoreCloudFormationStackName []: <Name of the Store Finder "Core" Amazon CloudFormation stack>
 Parameter storeFinderAuroraDBMasterUserName [admin_user] <Name of the PostgreSQL admin user account>:
-Parameter storeFinderDataImportS3BucketName []: <S3 bucket name used for the data import>
+Parameter storeFinderDataImportS3BucketName []: <Amazon S3 bucket name used for the data import>
 ```
 3. Confirm that the `Successfully created/updated stack` message is shown.
 Populate the missing API2 endpoint value in the `.env.local` file with details from the outputs of the deployed Amazon CloudFormation stack.
 ```
-VITE_APIGATEWAY_ENDPOINT_API2=<storeFinderAPIGatewayEndpoint from Amazon CloudFormation Stack output>
+VITE_APIGATEWAY_ENDPOINT_API2=<storeFinderAPIGatewayEndpoint from Store Finder "API2" Amazon CloudFormation Stack output>
 ```
-> The Pattern 2 requires a CSV file to be uploded to the newly created Amazon S3 bucket.
-This will trigger an AWS Lambda function which will automatically inserts its contents into the PostgreSQL database.
+> Pattern 2 requires a CSV file to be manually uploded to the newly created Amazon S3 bucket.
+This will trigger an AWS Lambda function which will automatically insert the records into the PostgreSQL database.
 4. Download, unzip and upload the [us-post-offices.csv](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/NUKCNA) file to the Amazon S3 API2 data assets bucket.
 The `aws s3 cp` command can be used to do this from the folder in which it was downloaded and unzipped.
 ```
-aws s3 cp us-post-offices.csv s3://<storeFinderDataImport3Bucket from Amazon CloudFormation Stack output>`
+aws s3 cp us-post-offices.csv s3://<storeFinderDataImport3Bucket from the Store Finder "API2" Amazon CloudFormation Stack output>`
 ```

 ### Build and deploy the Vue.js application

-1. Confirm that all the missing details have been populated in the `.env.local` file, then run `npm run build` in the root of the folder structure.
+1. Confirm that all the missing details have now been populated in the `.env.local` file, then run `npm run build` in the root of the folder structure.
 ```
 npm run build
 ```
-2. Confirm that the deployment files have been created in the `/dist` directory.
+2. Confirm that the deployment files have been successfully created in the `/dist` directory.
 ```
 cd dist
 ls
 ```
 3. Upload the files in the `dist` folder to the Amazon S3 core hosting bucket.
-The `aws s3 cp` command can be used.
 ```
 aws s3 cp . s3://<storeFinderFrontendS3BucketUploadLocation from Store Finder "Core" Amazon CloudFormation Stack output> --recursive
 ```
-If you make subsequent changes to the `.env.local` file, you will need to rebuild the Vue.js application, upload the results and invalidate the Amazon Route 53 distribution cache.
+> Note that if you make subsequent changes to the `.env.local` file, you will need to rebuild the Vue.js application, upload the results and invalidate the Amazon Route 53 distribution cache.

+## Accessing the site
+You can now access the site by visiting the URL of the Amazon CloudFormation distribution.
+You can find out what this is by checking `storeFinderAmazonCloudFrontDistributionUrl` from the output of the Store Finder "Core" Amazon CloudFormation stack.